Well, okay, the research project that I commissioned Mr. Snerdley to conduct for me has just been completed.

 It's the first time the president has indicated any empathy whatsoever with the people of this country who are losing their sons and daughters.

-Well, you know, it was it was like a giant circle.
+Well, it was like a giant circle.

 Just listen to it.